johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 - 	Offering and relating *the word of life[^cf21]* to those outside of messianic community, including appropriately weighing and critiquing human culture, in the light of God's words.

-Historically, prophetic teaching, where it has arisen, has tended to be treated as a threat to mainstream expressions of Christianity, leading to a marginalisation of new movements and a deepening of mainstream inertia.
+Historically, prophetic teaching has tended to be treated as a threat to mainstream expressions of Christianity, leading to a marginalisation of new movements and a deepening of mainstream inertia.

 ### --- Option --- ⌥ ###